<!-- FAQPage Structured Data -->

 | Residual Solvent Standard | ICH Q3C |

 Pharmaceutical-grade ursodeoxycholic acid (UDCA) API is supplied against pharmacopoeia monographs that define identity, purity, and quality specifications.
-This article provides a side-by-side comparison of the USP and EP monographs for UDCA, explains how to read a Certificate of Analysis (CoA), and reviews the regulatory certifications required for market access in the United States and Europe.
+Below is a side-by-side comparison of the USP and EP monographs for UDCA, plus guidance on reading a Certificate of Analysis (CoA) and the regulatory certifications required for market access in the United States and Europe.

 The United States Pharmacopeia (USP) monograph for Ursodeoxycholic Acid establishes the legally recognized quality standard for UDCA API marketed in the United States.
 The current USP monograph specifies the following key quality parameters: